nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 You have formed your group for the project and are ready to work on the best software project ever created!
 Now you are ready to create a new team.
 First, decide on a nice team name and a description that fits the purposes of your team.
 Next, key in `add team -n <TEAM_NAME> -d <TEAM_DESCRIPTION>` and a new team will be created.
 Combine this with [set team command](#set-a-new-team-set-team) to directly switch to the team you just created.
-Now you are ready to work on the best project ever.

 The `add team` command allows you to add a new team to your list of teams.
 The new team is added to the [teams section](#teams-section) as seen in the image below.
 Do not worry if an error shows up, you might have typed